betaBison/me415_groundstation/README.md

-# JUST RUN THE groundv2.py file
+# Run the groundv2.py file

-Replace the variable for port at the top of the groundv2.py file if necessary.
-Default is 'dev/ttyUSB0'

-# 415gps

-The script gpslog.py reads serial GPS data (NMEA messages) and writes the data to a time-stamped csv file.
+The script groundv2.py starts a thread running gpslog2.py that reads serial GPS data (NMEA messages) and writes the data to a time-stamped csv file.
+Data is output only if the gps has a satellite fix.
+You can stop the file by closing the graph display.

-## Example Usage (from command line):
+# Example Usage (from command line)
 ```
-python gpslog.py /dev/ttyUSB0
+python3 groundv2.py
 ```
+# Variables to change
+Replace the 'port' variable at the top of the groundv2.py file if necessary.
+Default is 'dev/ttyUSB0'.
+See Appendix A to find your port (pulled from https://github.com/byuflowlab/415gps)
+Change 'self.init_pts' with how many points you want to average for your initial home position

+# Troubleshooting
+File runs, but nothing prints to the command line: the transmitter and receiver are not connected Prints ("NO GPS FIX"): a gps fix has not yet been acquired

+# Appendix A: Knowing your part
 You will need to replace '/dev/ttyUSB0' with the path to your port.

-When called, the script gpslog.py will record data into a time-stamped csv file.
-Data is output only if the gps has a satellite fix.
-You can stop the script by typing CTRL+C.

-An example csv output file can be found in the example_output directory.
-The time entry in the CSV file corresponds to the time since the script was started.
-I used http://www.hamstermap.com to plot the coordinates.

 ## Finding Your Serial Port
 ### Windows